-To begin the Academic Appeal process, you must complete the Dismissal Appeal Form and submit documentation to support the appeal.
-The plan and all supporting documentation must be returned to SASC by the stated deadline on the written notification.
+To begin the Academic Appeal process, you must complete the Dismissal Appeal Form.
+The Dismissal Appeal Form must be submitted to SASC by the stated deadline on the written notification.
 The Dismissal Appeal Form asks the following questions:

 1. Please describe the circumstances that contributed to or caused your academic difficulties in your last semester at Luther College.

 3. Provide a detailed plan to improve your academic performance if you are reinstated.
-Describe how the issue(s) in question #1 will be addressed.
+Describe how the issue(s) mentioned in this form will be addressed.
 The committee is looking for specific examples.

 The Academic Progress Committee will determine the status of your appeal.
-The committee consists of representatives from the faculty, Student Life, Financial Aid, Admissions and the Registrar's Office.
+The committee consists of representatives from the faculty, Student Life, Financial Aid, Admissions, and the Registrar's Office.

-Once you have completed the appeal form, the Academic Progress Committee reads each appeal individually and makes decisions on a case by case basis.
+Once you have submitted the appeal form, the Academic Progress Committee reads each appeal individually and makes decisions on a case by case basis.
 The information that you provide assists the committee with their decision.
 All decisions made by the Academic Progress Committee are final.
 Materials submitted by students are confidential and do not become any part of the student's academic record.
 Please note that appeals must be based on extenuating circumstances and very few appeals immediately following dismissal are approved.

 Yes.
 You will need to meet with your advisor to select and register for courses for the next term.

 Those courses will be dropped from your schedule.
 You will no longer be enrolled in classes at Luther.

-Yes, you should be in communication with Student Life (563)387-1020 to receive information about checking out of the residence halls and other pertinent information, ie. student employment, SPO, billing.
-[Back to top]
+Yes, you should be in communication with Student Life (563)387-1020 to receive information about checking out of the residence halls and other pertinent information, ie. student employment, SPO, billing, etc.

 No. This academic dismissal applies only to your status at Luther College.